kevinleedrum/mds/vuepress/components/modals.md

 On small screens, the modal will fill the screen, except for a 24-px margin at the top.
 On larger screens, the max dimensions are based on whether the `large` prop is set.
 If `large` is `true`, the modal will stretch to nearly fill the entire page (with a 40px margin); otherwise, the max dimensions are 800x600px.

+If `fromLeft` or `fromRight` are set, then the modal will appear fixed to one side of the window, and it will stretch the entire height.

 ### Scrolling modal with buttons and a previous-page link

 <!-- #region modals-1 -->